Shazwazza/Articulate/BUILD.md

 > **Switching lanes:** the Back Office output is shared between v17 and v18.
 > After building one lane, pass `--clean` on the first build of the other
 > lane.
 For example: `build --lane v18 --clean` after a v17 build.
 The Docker
-> runner's `--clean` option passes this through to the package build while
+> runner's `--clean` option passes this through to the package build.
+Cleaning
-> preserving the host test site's `umbraco` state.
+> never resets the local test site; use `site --reset` explicitly when needed.

+## CI trigger policy

+The build workflow runs for pull requests targeting `develop`, `main`, or a `release/**` branch.
+Push builds run for those shared/release branches and for `v*` tags.
+Feature branches are validated through their pull request; use `workflow_dispatch` when a pre-PR build is needed.
+Pull request and `develop` integration runs cancel superseded work; release and tag runs are preserved.

 ## Common build commands